PhuongPham7112/unity-interactive-grass/README.md

 Once the computation is finished.
 Hand off the results to the shader pipeline to render the grass.

 ## TODOs
-[]-How do I get the compute shader value to the vertex shader material?
+[ ] - How do I get the compute shader value to the vertex shader material?